 – Community member

-The Commission's consultation established that there is a need for, and strong interest in, targeted resources, training and engagement to support and promote Aboriginal cultural rights in Victoria.
+The Commission's consultations with Victorian public authorities and Aboriginal community organisations uncovered the need for, and strong interest in, targeted resources, training and engagement to support and promote Aboriginal cultural rights in Victoria.

 Our preliminary findings show:

 - a substantial lack of knowledge, understanding and use of Aboriginal cultural rights under section 19(2) of the Charter by both the Victorian Aboriginal community and Victorian public authorities

 - fewer than half the community members who completed an online survey knew that Aboriginal cultural rights were protected under the Charter

 - most survey participants questioned whether section 19(2) has made a difference in practice, noting a lack of awareness and use of Aboriginal cultural rights by public authorities